thirdweb-dev/js/.changeset/little-coins-thank.md

 />
 ```

-You can also enable `testMode` for "Credit Card" option to test the Stripe onramp without doing actual payment
+You can also enable `testMode` for "Credit Card" option to test the Onramp without doing actual payment

 ```tsx
 <ConnectButton